Joy Blooms, follow my adventures in Lubbock as I garden here

-Joy Blooms in the Garden
+Joy Blooms for the Birds

 Feeding the birds is one of the Joys in the Garden!
 Birdfeeders have been a part of my garden landscape for a long time.
 I enjoy listening & watching the birds while having a cup of tea or coffee in the morning.
 Making plans to continue this joy in Lubbock.